-- 3. Turn off the engine.
-Inspect all wiring and connections.
-Ensure that the battery terminals and the engine ground connections are tight and clean - 4.
-If a battery selector switch is in the charging circuit, ensure that it is on the correct setting. - 5.
+- 4. If a battery selector switch is in the charging circuit, ensure that it is on the correct setting. - 5.
+Turn on the ignition switch, but do not start the engine. - 6.
 Check the battery voltage.
-If your battery is in good condition the reading should be 12 to 13 volts.
+If the battery is in good condition, the reading should be 12 to 13 volts.